-- 1.6.1 Subject to section 1.6.2, the amendments to this Code made by the Board on [insert date] come into force on the date on which the Board publishes the amendments by placing them on the Board's web site after they have been made by the Board. - 1.6.2 The following amendments to this Code made by the Board on [insert date] come into force on the date that is three months from the date on which the Board publishes the amendments by placing them on the Board's web site after they have been made by the Board:
+- 1.6.1 Except where expressly stated otherwise, any amendments to this Code shall come into force on the date on which the Board publishes the amendments by placing them on the Board's web site after they have been made by the Board. - 1.6.2 The following amendments to this Code made by the Board on [insert date] come into force on the date that is three months from the date on which the Board publishes the amendments by placing them on the Board's web site after they have been made by the Board:

-- (a) the amendment to section 1.2 deleting the definition of "fair market value"; and - (b) the amendments to section 2.3, other than the amendments adding sections 2.3.4.1 and 2.3.4.2. - 1.6.3 The amendments to this Code made by the Board on [insert date] do not apply to an Affiliate Contract that was in place on June 15, 2007 until such time as the initial term of such Affiliate Contract expires. - 1.6.4 Any matter under this Code requiring a determination by the Board may be determined without a hearing or through an oral, written or electronic hearing, at the Board's discretion.
+- (a) the amendment to section 1.2 deleting the definition of "fair market value"; and - (b) the amendments to section 2.3, other than the amendments adding sections 2.3.4.1 and 2.3.4.2. - 1.6.3 The amendments to this Code made by the Board on [insert date] do not apply to an Affiliate Contract that was in effect on September 19, 2007 until such time as the initial term of such Affiliate Contract expires. - 1.6.4 Any matter under this Code requiring a determination by the Board may be determined without a hearing or through an oral, written or electronic hearing, at the Board's discretion.